-The audit process is now carried out by online self-assessments which has proved an effective and efficient method of monitoring the code.
+The audit process is now carried out by online self-assessments which has proved an effective and efficient method of monitoring the Code.

 Businesses accredited to the Code enter a compliance programme which requires a physical audit to be carried out on an accredited business at least once every five years.
 To make sure that this target is achieved, TMO has established systems in place to report on the audits once they are completed.
 This has now been changed to self-assessment aligned with the renewal date.
-It is not proposed to carry out onsite audits.
-If a code member is 'flagged' for any reason face to face intervention is carried out to ensure code compliance.
+If a Code member is 'flagged' for any reason face to face intervention is carried out to ensure Code compliance.